-The software and firmware are also included on the DS4000 Storage Manager version 9 CD that is shipped with the EXP100.
+The software and firmware are also included on the DS4000 Storage Manager version 9.15 Support for Microsoft Windows 2000, Windows Server 2003 CD that is shipped with the EXP100.
 However, always check the Web site to be certain that you have the latest versions.